saltastroops/data-archive-docker-compose/README.md

 DATA_ARCHIVE_BACKEND_BASE_DIR | The location of the data archive backend | /path/to/data-archive-backend
 DATA_ARCHIVE_BACKEND_PORT | Port on which the data archive backend should be listening | 4001 DATA_ARCHIVE_FRONTEND_BASE_DIR | The location of the data archive frontend | /path/to/data-archive-backend
+DATA_ARCHIVE_FRONTEND_BUILD_BASE_DIR | The location of the data archive frontend build directory| /path/to/data-archive-backend/build
-DATA_ARCHIVE_FRONTEND_PORT | Port on which the data archive frontend should be listening | 3000 POSTGRES_IMAGE_PASSWORD | The postgres image password | secret
+DATA_ARCHIVE_FRONTEND_PORT | Port on which the data archive frontend should be listening | 3000 NGINX_CONFIG_FILE | The location of the nginx config file  | /path/to/nginx/file.conf
-POSTGRES_PORT | The free port on the host to map with the postgres image port  | 5431
+NGINX_PORT | The free port on the host to map with the nginx image port  | 8000 POSTGRES_IMAGE_PASSWORD | The postgres image password | secret POSTGRES_PORT | The free port on the host to map with the postgres image port  | 5431

 Execute the following command to run the data archive,